 Instead, spend time in the morning to go for a walk, swim, hike, run, yoga, etc. to reduce depression and help you feel good throughout the day.

 7. Get Out of the House to Release Stress

-Another way to feel better is by getting out of the house.
+Another way to improve your mood is by getting out of the house.
 We find walking in nature lifts spirits best, but even just sitting in your backyard (if you have one) can help.
-If the weather isn’t so great, you can also go walk around the mall, go for a drive, sit at a coffee shop, or pick a random spot on Yelp to try out.
+If the weather isn’t so great, you can also go walk around the mall, go for a drive, sit at a coffee shop, or pick a random spot in your area to explore.

 - Explore a museum or a new area

 Another reason to get out of the house is to quit procrastinating!
 Have you been putting off errands like cleaning up your home, doing laundry, getting an oil change, etc.?
 Taking care of those things will take a huge load off your shoulders.
 Just go do them and you’ll instantly feel better to the point where you’ll wonder why you let yourself procrastinate in the first place.

 9. Know When It’s Time to Ask for Help

 No one just knows how to be happy all the time, but taking care of your health is a core aspect of feeling happy in the long run.
 Everyone needs help, and it’s very important to acknowledge when those moments arise to be comprehensive in our journey of self-love.

 As we’ve said, your body can make you pretty miserable to signal something is wrong.
 If you can’t shake the negative emotions, it’s time for a medical diagnosis.

 Uncontrolled health conditions like ones that affect your lungs, cardiovascular system, and thyroid can make you have severe mood swings.